 Faculty members at Elon University are working toward creating the institution’s first non-tenure-track faculty union by the end of fall 2018.

 After spending the last few months gathering support, the Elon Faculty Forward movement went public on Thursday, Nov.
-29, hosting their first public event which started at Phi Beta Kappa Commons and ended in front of Powell Building.
+29, hosting their first event which started at Phi Beta Kappa Commons and ended in front of Powell Building.

 These restrictions have kept Bush from feeling like she has been able to fulfill a part of Elon’s mission statement to provide a “rich intellectual community characterized by active student engagement with a faculty dedicated to excellent teaching and scholarly accomplishment.”